ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

 3. Click the **Edit details** icon.

-4. Modify the changes, review the pricing changes, and click **Save edits**.
+4. Modify the details, review the pricing changes, and click **Save edits**.

 ## Deleting a Cloud connection
 {: #delte-Cloud-connection}